 -

-Solar glass brightness
+Solar glass mechanical strength

 [PDF Version]